Marten River Lodge - Since 1925

 The gravel road leaving North Bay was cut through a remote area with nothing but bush for the first eighty miles up to Latchford.
 It was decided that a half way station should be built at Marten River for construction purposes.
 In 1925 the present cabin number 6, dining room and lodge were built as office, eating and sleeping quarters for personnel of the Department of Northern Development (later named Department of Lands and Forests) which supervised the road construction.

-The traffic on leaving North Bay passed through a gate and their name and license number phoned ahead to Latchford, a town about 40 miles north of the camp.
-They were then checked for gas, oil, spare tires, etc. and allowed to take their chances on being able to complete the first forty miles to Marten River.
+Traffic, on leaving North Bay, passed through a gate and each driver’s name and vehicle license number phoned ahead to Latchford, a town about 40 miles north of the camp.
+Vehicles were then checked for gas, oil, spare tires, etc. and drivers allowed to take their chances on being able to complete the first forty miles to Marten River.
 Very few were able to complete the trip non-stop and they usually arrived in groups of three to five machines.
-Latchford then phoned North Bay giving clearance as each machine checked in.
-This could be anywhere from five hours to five days depending on the road, weather and dexterity of the driver.
+Latchford then phoned North Bay giving clearance as each machine checked in. each trip could take anywhere from five hours to five days depending on the road, weather and dexterity of the driver.
 It was common to take the ditch two or three times in this stretch and uncommon to complete the trip non-stop.

-As the fishing at Marten River became well known, the Department decided to build some 15 tent bases and tables in the area behind the old gas pump (which incidentally, still works) for the public.
+As the fishing at Marten River became well known, the Department decided to build some 15 tent bases and tables for the public in the area behind where our fueling station is now.
 This then was the beginning of the Marten River tourist area.

 In 1928 as construction progressed north, the cookery (dining room) and bunkhouse (lodge) were abandoned and cabin number six remained as a telephone exchange between Wicksteed Lake, Field and North Bay.